ktaylor63/southeast/site/content/gulf-restoration/index.md

  - The Gulf of Mexico and its watershed are home to more than 500 federally listed species, of which more than 350 are endangered.
  - Among the threatened and endangered species in the watershed are some of America's most beloved and iconic species, such as sea turtles, manatees, whooping cranes and peregrine falcons.
  - The natural resources in the five U.S. states bordering the Gulf are the foundation of a multi-billion dollar economic engine that employs more than eight million people and produces more than half of America's crude oil and natural gas.
- - Every 45 minutes, another football field of wetlands in Louisiana disappears into the sea, taking with it nature's best storm protection and water filter, as well as the cradle for sea life in the world's third largest delta.
+ - U.S. Geological Survey (USGS) trend analyses from 1985 to 2010 show a wetland loss rate that, if it were to occur at a constant rate, would equate to Louisiana losing an area the size of one football field per hour.

 {{< figure class="photo-center" src="/images/pages/gulf-of-mexico-watershed.jpg" alt="Map of the Gulf of Mexico watershed, which spans from the midwest to the eastern Great Lakes all the way to the Gulf of Mexico." caption="Gulf of Mexico watershed.
 Map: Roy Hewitt, USFWS." >}}

-{{< scroller-list tag="Gulf" number="10" section="wildlife" >}}
+{{< scroller-list tag="Gulf" section="wildlife" >}}